Skip to content

 Finance

-To complete your enrolment you will be required to pay a minimum of 40% of your outstanding tuition fee liability (calculated as your course fee that remains after deducting your deposit and any bursary or scholarship awards) and to sign up to an approved instalment payment plan.
-Instalment plans and examples of how to calculate the fees due at enrolment are outlined in Appendix A.
+At enrolment you will be required to pay a minimum of 40% of your outstanding tuition fees (after your deposit and any bursary or scholarship awards have been deducted) and to sign up to an approved instalment payment plan.
+Instalment plans and examples of how to calculate the fees due at enrolment are outlined in Appendix A of the 2025/26 Tuition Fee and Bursary Policy and can be determined using our online enrolment calculator.

 Your immigration permission